Paddy Chayefsky: 1940s

 Returning to the United States, Chayefsky worked in his uncle's print shop, Regal Press, an experience which provided a background for his later teleplay, Printer's Measure (1953), as well as his story for the movie As Young as You Feel (1951).
 Kanin enabled Chayefsky to spend time working on his second play, Put Them All Together (later known as M is for Mother), but it was never produced.
 Producers Mike Gordon and Jerry Bressler gave him a junior writer's contract.
 He wrote a story, The Great American Hoax, which sold to Good Housekeeping but was never published.

 Chayefsky went to Hollywood in 1947 with the aim of becoming a screenwriter.
 His friends Garson Kanin and Ruth Gordon found him a job in the accounting office of Universal Pictures.
 He studied acting at the Actor's Lab and Kanin got him a bit part in the film A Double Life.
 He returned to New York, submitted scripts, and was hired as an apprentice scriptwriter by Universal.
 His script outlines were not accepted and he was fired after six weeks.
 After returning to New York, Chayefsky wrote the outline for a play that he submitted to the William Morris Agency.
 The agency, treating it as a novella, submitted it to Good Housekeeping magazine.
 Movie rights were purchased by Twentieth Century Fox, Chayefsky was hired to write the script, and he returned to Hollywood in 1948.
 But Chayefsky was discouraged by the studio system, which involved rewrites and relegated writers to inferior roles, so he quit and moved back to New York, vowing not to return.

 During the late 1940s, he began working full-time on short stories and radio scripts, and during that period, he was a gagwriter for radio host Robert Q. Lewis.
 Chayefsky later recalled, "I sold some plays to men who had an uncanny ability not to raise money."

 Early 1950s

-During 1951–52, Chayefsky wrote adaptations for radio's Theater Guild on the Air: The Meanest Man in the World (with James Stewart), Cavalcade of America, Tommy (with Van Heflin and Ruth Gordon) and Over 21 (with Wally Cox).
+During 1951–52, Chayefsky wrote adaptations for radio's Theater Guild on the Air: The Meanest Man in the World (with James Stewart), Cavalcade of America, Tommy (with Van Heflin and Ruth Gordon), and Over 21 (with Wally Cox).

-His play The Man Who Made the Mountain Shake was noticed by Elia Kazan, and his wife, Molly Kazan, helped Chayefsky with revisions.
+His play The Man Who Made the Mountain Shake was noticed by Elia Kazan, and by his wife Molly Kazan who helped Chayefsky with revisions.
 It was retitled Fifth From Garibaldi but was never produced.
 In 1951, the movie As Young as You Feel was adapted from a Chayefsky story.